threepointone/glamor/README.md

 `rehydrate(cache)`

 this api is mostly copied from [aphrodite](https://github.com/Khan/aphrodite);
-render your component inside of a callback, and react-css will gather all the calls you used and return an object with html, css, and an object to rehydrate the lib's cache for fast startup
+render your component inside of a callback, and glamor will gather all the calls you used and return an object with html, css, and an object to rehydrate the lib's cache for fast startup